petero-dk/danfoss-air-api/README.md

 - **Minimum polling interval**: 3 seconds (the library will warn about faster intervals)
 - **Network timeout**: 3 seconds per parameter read

+Each parameter in the Danfoss Air API can have its own interval, an undefined interval, or a 0 interval value:

+- If a parameter has a specific interval (e.g., 60 seconds), it will only be updated at multiples of that interval, synchronized with the polling cycle.
+- If a parameter has an interval of 0 (such as hardware/software revision), it is read only once after connection and not polled again.
+- If a parameter's interval is undefined, it will be updated on every polling step.

+The library calculates a common polling cycle and step based on all defined intervals.
+The `step` is the greatest common divisor (GCD) of all intervals, and the `cycle` is the least common multiple (LCM).
+Polling occurs every `step` seconds, and each parameter is refreshed according to its interval within the cycle.
+This ensures efficient polling and avoids unnecessary network traffic.
+It maintains a single timer in the library and maintains a liniar polling of data from the system.

 ## Changelog

 ### v1.0.0
 - Complete TypeScript rewrite
+- Included ids for all params (without spaces)
 - Modern npm package structure
 - Improved type safety and documentation
 - Moved examples to samples/ directory